Let’s begin with a definition. Content automation refers to using technology to reduce manual effort in creating, delivering, and managing content.

 Document current content creation tasks and steps: To be able to automate a task or process you need to clarify the current tasks, steps, and people or roles responsible for developing content.
 This can take different forms, including a checklist, playbook, or RACI chart.

 Identify tools and technology that can help: Once you have a solid understanding of the tasks and processes you want to automate, you can determine what technology you need to make that automation a reality.
-For example, if you determine you have specific style rules you want all content to follow, you can use an AI-powered editing tool such as Writer to automatically check that each piece of content is adhering to your guidelines.
+AI-powered editing tools like Writer and Grammarly automatically check if text pieces adhere to organizational guidelines and voice.
+Headless CMS solutions automate many of the processes behind reusing existing content.
+Some tools, like Acrolinx, even automate the steps for content governance, like scaling brand voice.

 Investing in the right content management system and setting it up properly can allow you to automate numerous tasks and processes.